Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

     ```sh
     pactl load-module module-loopback latency_msec=1 channels=2
     ```
-5. Type `gl.join` (optionally followed by the voice channel ID in a chat where the bot can read).
+5. Type `/join` (optionally followed by the voice channel ID in a chat where the bot can read).
    This will make the bot join and start streaming your microphone.
 6. Using `pavucontrol`, locate the recording session that the bot is doing, and change the input the monitor of your STREAM_AUDIO.
    For some reason, in `pavucontrol` the sink may show up as `Output to Null Device`
 7. profit???
-8. When you are done, type `gl.leave` in a chat where the bot can read.
+8. When you are done, type `/leave` in a chat where the bot can read.
 9. After that, you can just right-click in `pavucontrol` on the loopback device and click on terminate.
    Or you could just type `pulseaudio -k` in the terminal.